SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 part of the declaration statement (e.g. "REAL, DIMENSION(5) :: X" becomes "REAL :: X(5)")

 **\--showUnusedVariables** lists the unused varibales.
 Without argument all the unused variables are shown.
-If one argument is given it is the locality (as described in [Concepts](#concepts)) where unused variables are searched for.
+If one argument is given it is the scope (as described in [Concepts](#concepts)) where unused variables are searched for.

 **\--removeUnusedLocalVariables** remove unused local variables.
 Without argument all the unused variables are suppressed.
-If one argument is given it is the locality (as described in [Concepts](#concepts)) where unused variables are searched for.
+If one argument is given it is the scope (as described in [Concepts](#concepts)) where unused variables are searched for.

 ### Cosmetics